|On this page|

 Auto-generate Preview Surface Shaders

-When possible, this node will generate a USD Preview Surface shader primitive.
+When possible, the LOP will generate a USD Preview Surface shader primitive.
 This shader type is part of the USD standard and should be implemented by all USD renderers, so this shader (which may be an approximation of the original shader) should show up in any renderer, even if the renderer doesn’t understand the original shader type.

 Allow Shader Parameter Animation